 Francisco Gil

-With performances in Mexico, the US, the Netherlands, Switzerland, Austria, England, Italy, Spain, Germany, Hungary, Malaysia, Singapore, Brazil, Paraguay, Argentina and Uruguay, Francisco Gil is one of the Mexican guitar players with bigger international recognition.
+Francisco Gil is one of the Mexican guitarists with the widest international recognition, having performed in Mexico, the United States, the Netherlands, Switzerland, Austria, England, Italy, Spain, Germany, Hungary, Malaysia, Singapore, Brazil, Paraguay, Argentina and Uruguay.

-His interpretations have been transmitted via radio and television and critiques have granted generous praises to him.
-He has performed as soloist with the Chamber Orchestra of Puebla (Mexico), the Symphonic Orchestra of Michoacán (Mexico), the Symphonic Orchestra of Kuala Lumpur (Malaysia), and the Chamber Orchestra of Mont Blanc (France).
-In chamber music he has performed together with Cuarteto Erasmus (Italy).
-His record works “Impresiones de América”, “El Esplendor del Laúd en el Barroco”, “Sonatina Meridional”, “Solo Tarrega” and “Isaac Albeniz” were published under the label TASTO, and all of them include world premiere recordings.
+His performances have been broadcast on radio and television, and critics have consistently praised his artistry.
+As a soloist he has appeared with the Chamber Orchestra of Puebla in Mexico, the Symphonic Orchestra of Michoacán, the Symphonic Orchestra of Kuala Lumpur in Malaysia and the Chamber Orchestra of Mont Blanc in France.
+In chamber music he has collaborated with the Cuarteto Erasmus from Italy.
+His recordings “Impresiones de América”, “El Esplendor del Laúd en el Barroco”, “Sonatina Meridional”, “Solo Tárrega” and “Isaac Albéniz” were released by TASTO and include several world premiere recordings.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.